Disclosure based on the TCFD Recommendations

 Vehicles that use fossil fuel may no longer be available in some countries after 2035.

-From 2030 onward we need to respond to a change of automobile (shift from internal combustion engines to electric motors and fuel cells).
-Shift to EVs for sales fleets and trucks and modal shift of transportation will have impacts on business operation.
+From 2030 onwards, we need to respond to a required change in automotive vehicles (shift from internal combustion engines to electric motors and fuel cells).
+Shift to EVs for sales fleets and trucks and modal shift of transportation will have an impact on business operations.

 Technology